emmywritescode/Adventure-Works-Cycles-Report/README.md

-# Adventure Works Cycles Report
+# Adventure Works Cycles Sales Report
 ![](intro.png)
 ## Introduction
 This is a Power BI project on Adventure Works 2019 sample database, which is a fictional company’s database created by Microsoft for educational and testing purposes.
-The goal of the project is to identify products with the highest and lowest turnover rate, observe yearly overall sales, and identify customer trends and preference.
+The goal of the project is to identify products which generated the highest and lowest sales, observe yearly overall sales, and identify customer trends and preferences.
 ## Problem statement
 To use the business database to identify:
 - Which product generated the most sales and which generated the least.